StefanRoman3/patent-app/docs/plan/board.md

 # sprint board

 # TODO

--to do database routing -create home page
+-create register page -to do database routing -create home page

 # IN PROGRESS